py2ai/py2ai.github.io/_posts/2020-04-18-How-to-clean-windows-desktop-automatically.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: desktop
-summary: This code will arrange files in folders according to their extension to keep windows desktop nice and tidy
+description: This code will arrange files in folders according to their extension to keep windows desktop nice and tidy
 ---

 <br>